 No. Unlike most of our competitors, we don’t want to hold your money for no reason.
 We trust that you will reimburse us in a timely fashion for smaller repairs and we will ask for 50% on large ticket items.

 How do I get paid?

-Electronically – Our bank is Chase and we send you money electronically from our account to yours.
+Electronically – We send you money electronically from our account to yours.
 It takes about 5 days to process rents.
-So for example, if your tenant pays on the 3rd, you will get your payment on or about the 8th unless you prefer a monthly reconciliation typical of multi family units.
-Monthly reconciliation are done about the 3rd week of every month.
+Generally, all our owners are paid by the 10th of the month unless they have a rebel tenant who pays on the 15th.
+We are slowly getting rid of the tenants who pay weird days.
+Our multi family units are reconciled about the 3rd week of every month.

 How do you collect rent and how do I get my money?

-Some of our tenants pay us electronically, some deposit directly into our account.
+Most of our tenants pay us electronically.
+The ones who need to pay cash or with a money order pay at any 7-Eleven.
 We do not accept checks in the mail or money in person.
 We do not collect cash or drive around with a baseball bat.
-Once we collect rent, it takes a few days for us to log all the rents and process:

 Day 1 – Tenants make a deposit.
-Tenants have a 3 day grace period.
+Most tenants have a 3 day grace period.
 On Day 5 we will post a 5 day notice to pay or quit.

 Day 4 – We have processed rents and have their money in our account.

 Day 5 – We send you money via Intuit or Chase.
 This system costs 50 cents a transaction and is the only way we pay you.